reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

   return userResponseMap;
 }
 ```
-Now let us understand how to call this functionality.
+Now Let's understand how to call this functionality.

 First, let's understand the operations to start and stop client for HTTP/1.